TouK/nussknacker/docs/developers_guide/Components.md

 During creation of component implementation their value is not known, but their exact type is known - as during scenario compilation the expression computing the value is compiled and typechecked.

 Please note that "eager" parameters - computed before creating implementation of the component - can also be represented with non-constant expressions in the Designer - they just have to be 'fixed' - e.g. they cannot contain variables such as `#input` etc.
+As an example, consider simple Kafka sink, which has two parameters:
+- `topic` - eager parameter
+- `message` - lazy parameter
+`topic` value can be e.g. `#meta.processName`, but it is not possible to write `#input.value` there.

 To compute the value of `LazyParameter` we need:
 - an instance of `LazyParameterInterpreter`,